MeowFack/-----/_pages/presskit.md

 ## Pricing

 Reading List is free to download.
-Some advanced features are available after unlocking Reading List Pro, which is available at launch for a one-off payment of $9.99 (£9.99).
+Some advanced features are available after unlocking Reading List Pro, which is available at launch for a one-off payment.

 ## Media